Leshiy-ND/PWin-Page-Windows/README.md

 * Put any relevant stuff into innerHTML of __"pwin_body"__.

 Doesn't matter how deep or peculiar __hand__, __close__ and others were placed.
 While they're within family tree of a __win__, they will be picked up by __register_new_windows()__.

+## Custom PWin-window CSS styling

+You're free to do whatever you feel like.

+The only thing I would restrain you from is putting _"overflow: hidden;"_ on __"pwin_win"__, as it will cut down __"pwin_hand_g"__.
+Which would othen lead to it loosing mouse cursor, as it may be seen on [Pathos](https://leshiy-nd.github.io/PWin-Page-Windows/examples/pathos.html) example, where I used hidden overflow to manage the border and "cutted off" angle.
+Simply add special DIV for whatever may go loose.